 While the lagoon is man-made, the water is a byproduct of the geothermal power plant nearby.
 The water is vented from the ground near a lava flow and used to run turbines that generate electricity, and then the water is fed into the lagoon.

-The silica reflecting the sunlight is what gives the seawater its hypnotic blue color, and it has been proven to have healing, rejuvenating abilities.
+The silica reflecting the sunlight gives the seawater its hypnotic blue color, and it has been proven to have healing, and rejuvenating abilities.
 The water maintains a temperature of about 100 degrees Fahrenheit year-round, and overall the water is a mix of about 70 percent seawater and 30 percent fresh water.